 Use Comments in Your Files

-Disavow files can include lines that start with #
+Disavow files can include lines that start with # for comments.
+Use them.

 # Spammy links from old directory blast